 The worst-case scenario is that you accept Company A's offer and back out of the deal before your established start date to accept the other job offer from Company B. This is not ideal by any means, so try to avoid this outcome at all costs.
 No employer wants to be jerked around by a candidate, and this interaction could come back to haunt you at a later point in your career.
 However, at some point, you have to look out for yourself.
 If you were genuinely interested in working for Company A, no one can fault you for backing out of the agreement if an amazing opportunity with an unparalleled compensation package comes along.

-Need help landing the job?
+Need help acing your job interviews?
 Our sister site, TopInterview, can help.
-Learn more.